cardboard-iguana/cardboard-iguana.com/log/2021-11-07-tryhackme-complete-beginner.md

 ### Introduction

 Apparently this machine is running a web server.
-(Though I never would have guest that without first searching for a walkthrough of this TryHackMe room, as my initial response was, “how the hell do I know who the employee of the month is based on the IP of a Windows machine I can’t yet log into?”)
+(Though I never would have guest that without first searching for a walkthrough of this TryHackMe room, as my initial response was, "how the hell do I know who the employee of the month is based on the IP of a Windows machine I can't yet log into?")

 The machine IP address for this exercise is 10.10.241.108.

 ### Initial Access

-NMAP command line (note that we skip the ping test, since Windows machines don’t respond to ping by default, and because the introduction told us that this machine wouldn’t respond to ping):
+NMAP command line (note that we skip the ping test, since Windows machines don't respond to ping by default, and because the introduction told us that this machine wouldn't respond to ping):

 ```bash
 sudo nmap -v -oA steel-mountain -A -Pn -sS \